Skip to main content

 MCP Authorization Flow

-Step 1: Trigger the Authorization Challenge
+Step 1: Trigger the authorization challenge

 # MCP client sends request without authentication